 - i.
 Relevant MDAs with mandate in aquatic biodiversity conservation and environmental management identified and consulted; - ii.
 Relevant National Instruments relating to aquatic biodiversity conservation and environmental management identified; - iii.
 Relevant National Instruments reviewed and gaps identified in line with the provisions of identified prioritized Global Instruments identified in the consultancy report; - iv.
-Based on identified gaps, priority actions and guidelines developed for domestication of Global Instruments on conservation of aquatic biodiversity and environment management into National Instruments with identified priority; - v.
+Based on identified gaps, priority actions and guidelines developed for filling the gaps for domestication of Global Instruments on conservation of aquatic biodiversity and environment management into National Instruments with identified priority; - v.
 National workshop conducted and supported; and, - vi.
-Comprehensive workshop report.
+A Comprehensive report on the consultancy and the workshop proceedings report.